 #1: Eat too much on a food tour of Toronto

 The citizens of Toronto come from diverse ethnic backgrounds, making the city’s culinary scene one of the top in the world.
 Taking a food tour of one of Toronto’s most popular foodie areas is a popular way to see and taste all that the city has to offer.
-Toronto Food Tours usually take a few hours which is the perfect amount of time to experience culinary culture while still leaving time to explore other parts of the city.
+Culinary Adventure Co.
+Food Tours usually take a few hours which is the perfect amount of time to experience culinary culture while still leaving time to explore other parts of the city.
 Your options for food tours are not limited, and some hotels even offer them as well!
-We went on a food tour through the Ritz-Carlton which took us through Toronto’s Chinatown and Kensington Market neighborhoods.
+We went on a food tour through the Ritz-Carlton hosted by Culinary Adventure Co. which took us through Toronto’s Chinatown and Kensington Market neighborhoods.
 Please note: you WILL get stuffed on a food tour so come hungry!

 #2: Pretend to be royalty at Casa Loma